A practical guide to Digital Micro-mirror Devices (DMDs) for wavefront shaping: Choosing the right DMD: Diffraction effects

 \subsection{A 1D model}

-A significant distinction between liquid crystal modulators and DMDs lies in the geometry of the pixel surface.
-This difference gives rise to diffraction effects that can adversely affect both the modulation quality and system efficiency.
-The impact of these diffraction effects is highly contingent on several factors: the wavelength of the illumination, the pixel pitch, and both the incident and outgoing angles.
-Therefore, alongside selecting an appropriate anti-reflection coating, it is crucial to ensure that the pixel pitch is compatible with the specific configuration being used.
-Texas Instruments offers chips with a variety of pixel pitches $d$, ranging approximately from $5$ to $\sim25$ \textmu m~\cite{TI}.\\

 To achieve a qualitative understanding of this issue, we consider a 1D array of pixels as illustrated in Fig.~\ref{fig:grating_geom}.
 Initially, let's assume that all pixels are in the same state and are illuminated by a plane wave originating from the far field.
 Under these conditions, the pixelated modulator essentially functions as a grating, with a period $d$ that is equivalent to the pixel pitch.
-It is important to underscore that these modulators possess a hardware-limited fill factor, typically around 90\%.
-This translates to an effective active pixel size of $d' < d$.\\
+It is important to underscore that these modulators possess a hardware-limited filling fraction, typically around 90\%.
+This translates to an effective active pixel size of $d' < d$.\\ \red{ Here we compare two types of gratings: Flat gratings, corresponding to LC-SLMs (Liquid Crystal Spatial Light Modulators), in which all pixels are in the same state; and blazed gratings, corresponding to DMDs, in which all pixels are tilted by the same angle.
+A grating gives rise to multiple diffraction orders, whose amplitudes are modulated by a global envelope.
+Importantly, these two effects can be decoupled.
+The diffraction order angles $\theta_p$ are determined by the grating periodicity, while the envelope, and in particular the position of its maximum $\theta_{\mathrm{\max}}^{envelope}$, is governed by the structure of a single pixel, which constitutes the unit cell of the grating. }